knative/docs/docs/versioned/serving/config-network-adapters.md

 - Gateway API

     Emerging Kubernetes-native networking API (replacing Ingress)extensible than traditional Ingress APIs.
 It is a specification, not an implementation itself.

+    The Kubernetes Gateway API requires a controller or service mesh.
+Istio and Contour implementations are tested though other Gateway API implementations should work.
+For more information see [Tested Gateway API version and Ingress](https://github.com/knative-extensions/net-gateway-api/blob/main/docs/test-version.md).

     Best for forward-looking teams adopting Gateway API to unify ingress across Kubernetes, with Knative leveraging the same standard.